Afghanistan marks 1 year since Taliban seizure as woes mount | Law-Order

 The Taliban on Monday marked a year since they seized the Afghan capital of Kabul, a rapid takeover that triggered a hasty escape of the nation's Western-backed leaders, sent the economy into a tailspin and fundamentally transformed the country.

 Some flights resumed relatively quickly after those chaotic days.
 On Monday, a handful of commercial flights were scheduled to land and take off from a runway that last summer saw Afghan men clinging to the wheels of planes taking off, some falling to their death.
-Schoolyards stood empty Monday as the Taliban announced a public holiday to mark the day, which they refer to as "The Proud Day of Aug.
-15'' and the "First Anniversary of the Return to Power."
-"Reliance on God and the support of the people brought this great victory and freedom to the country," wrote Abdul Wahid Rayan, the head of the Taliban-run Bakhtar News Agency.
-"Today, Aug.
-15, marks the victory of Islamic Emirate of Afghanistan against America and its allies occupation of Afghanistan."
+Schoolyards stood empty Monday as the Taliban announced a public holiday to mark the day, which they refer to as “The Proud Day of Aug.
+15'' and the “First Anniversary of the Return to Power.”
+“Reliance on God and the support of the people brought this great victory and freedom to the country,” wrote Abdul Wahid Rayan, the head of the Taliban-run Bakhtar News Agency.
+“Today, Aug.
+15, marks the victory of Islamic Emirate of Afghanistan against America and its allies occupation of Afghanistan.”
+During a gathering to mark the anniversary, the Taliban deputy prime minister, Abdul Salam Hanafi, offered congratulations to “the entire nation on the day of the conquest of Kabul, which was the beginning of the complete end of the occupation.”
+In remarks broadcast live by state radio and TV, he boasted of what he described as “great achievements'' under the Taliban, such as an alleged end of corruption, improved security and banned poppy cultivation.
 On the eve of the anniversary, former Afghan President Ashraf Ghani defended what he said was a split-second decision to flee, saying he wanted to avoid the humiliation of surrender to the insurgents.
 He told CNN that on the morning of Aug.
 15, 2021, with the Taliban at the gates of Kabul, he was the last one at the presidential palace after his guards had disappeared.
-Tomas Niklasson, the European Union's special envoy to Afghanistan, said the bloc of nations remains committed to the Afghan people and to ''stability, prosperity and sustainable peace in Afghanistan and the region."
-"This will require an inclusive political process with full, equal and meaningful participation of all Afghan men and women and respect for human rights," Niklasson wrote.
+Tomas Niklasson, the European Union's special envoy to Afghanistan, said the bloc of nations remains committed to the Afghan people and to ''stability, prosperity and sustainable peace in Afghanistan and the region.”
+“This will require an inclusive political process with full, equal and meaningful participation of all Afghan men and women and respect for human rights,” Niklasson wrote.
 German Foreign Minister Annalena Baerbock said an international responsibility toward Afghanistan remains after the NATO withdrawal.
-"A regime that tramples on human rights cannot under any circumstances be recognized," she said in a statement.
-"But we must not forget the people in Afghanistan, even a year after the Taliban takeover."
+“A regime that tramples on human rights cannot under any circumstances be recognized,” she said in a statement.
+“But we must not forget the people in Afghanistan, even a year after the Taliban takeover.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)